johnalison/obsidian-notes/Journal/27 September 2024 Friday.md

 - Running on synthetic datasets 00-08-00
 - Running Reclusterings on **cmslpc304**
 - [ ] Split compare_datasets by year
+- [ ] why is the selJet pt biased ?

 # Progress Report